 I’m pretty sure you can guess which option I went for right?

 Mind you, I didn’t want to try building something too complicated.
-I’m fairly new to woodworking and the fear of losing an eye or finger (or more) is still always at the forefront of my mind .
+I’m fairly new to woodworking and the fear of losing an eye or finger (or more) is still always at the forefront of my mind . ((EDIT: I’ve since then built an outdoor bench for my sofa –come see!)

 It does the job …. looks great in my hallway (although not photographed there yet but you can see how far I’ve got with the makeover here ) and is super easy to build!